What is Zygisk? How to Install it to Hide root?

-The latest Magisk release officially supports rooting all Android 12 devices, without needing the Canary build.
+The latest Magisk release officially supports rooting all Android 12 devices without needing the Canary build.
 MagiskHide has been retired in favor of the new Zygisk feature.

-If you have tried to root your Android smartphone, you would have likely heard of Magisk.
+If you have tried to root your Android smartphone, you have likely heard of Magisk.
 Magisk started off as a rooting method without requiring a PC and now it has evolved into a powerful rooting tool beyond plain root.

-The newest version of Magisk has been released, officially bringing support for all Android 12 smartphones, so you no longer need to be on the unstable Canary build.
+The newest version of Magisk has been released, officially bringing support for all Android 12 and newer smartphones, so you no longer need to be on the unstable Canary build.
 However, MagiskHide has formally retired with the new update.
 Instead, there’s Zygisk, which is essentially Magisk in Zygote.

 What is Zygisk?

 Zygisk is essentially Magisk in Zygote.
 The Zygote process is the first one that your smartphone starts when you boot it up.
-It’ll let it hide the root without sending the root data to the apps as it’ll start first after the system.
+It’ll let it hide the root without sending the root data to the apps, as it’ll start first after the system.
 It is much better than MagiskHide when it comes to hiding root from apps.
 It’ll also make Magisk Modules and Xposed Modules much more powerful.

 Download and use Zygisk

-For using Zygisk, you’ll first need to download the latest version of Magisk on your device.
+To use Zygisk, you’ll first need to download the latest version of Magisk on your device.
 If you don’t have it installed already, you should click here to download and install the update on your device.

 download and use Zygisk